Seriously, You Need to Cat-Proof Your House

 Many human foods are also toxic to pets, including chocolate, grapes, and raisins.
-“Don’t let your cat clean your plate,” says Krieger.
+“Don’t let your cat clean your plate,” Krieger says.
 And don’t forget the potentially dangerous medication, vitamins, or supplements in your cabinets.

 7. Put away household cleaners.

-Chemical cleaners, bleach, pine- and phenol-based cleaners can poison your cat so be sure to keep them in secured containers in a cabinet.
+Chemical cleaners, bleach, and pine-and phenol-based cleaners can poison your cat, so be sure to keep them in secured containers in a cabinet.
 And if your cat has access to your garage, keep the anti-freeze well out of reach — it smells sweet to animals but is highly toxic.

 8. Keep any and all receptacles covered.

 That means trash cans lidded, washer/dryer doors shut, and toilet seats down — basically, anything that a cat can jump or fall into.
 And plastic trash bags, for that matter, are just as dangerous: Some cats like to play with them as much as cardboard boxes — so don’t leave them lying around after you put away the groceries.